Which Phone Carrier Actually Has the Best Coverage?

 How do I check which carrier has the best coverage in my area?

 Use the Goji Coverage Map to search your address.
-You'll instantly see how Verizon, AT&T, and T-Mobile compare in your exact location.
+You’ll instantly see how Verizon, AT&T, and T-Mobile compare at your exact location so you can make a confident decision.

 Can I switch carriers and keep my phone number?

 Yes!
 Most carriers allow you to keep your existing phone number when switching.
-Goji makes the process simple by helping you find a plan and guiding you through the transfer.
+Goji helps you compare plans and makes it easy to choose a new carrier without losing your number.

 What should I do if I have bad cell coverage right now?